Programme Grants – assessment criteria for the outline stage

 Programme Grant outlines are assessed against the following criteria:

 Track record and international benchmarking

 Programme Grants are designed to give flexible funding for world-leading researchers and applicants must demonstrate that the team embody the ‘best-with-best’ principle.
 The track record and current international standing of the main researchers must be articulated.
-This benchmarking may include publications and research grant funding (both EPSRC and non-EPSRC sources) but it needs to be illustrative in context.
-Just listing the number of publications or esteem factors is not sufficient; evidence needs to be provided to allow the team to be judged in an international context.
+This benchmarking may include research grant funding (both EPSRC and non-EPSRC sources) but it needs to be illustrative in context.
+Just listing the number of esteem factors is not sufficient; evidence needs to be provided to allow the team to be judged in an international context.

 The principal investigator (PI) should demonstrate his/her leadership qualities and must be able to present evidence of the ability to manage a Programme Grant, for example with a track record of managing large single research programmes of similar complexity.

 If the team members already have their own Programme Grants or are Co-Investigators on other Programme Grants then please explain why they need to be on this one and how they have the time to contribute to this.

 Vision and ambition

 The overall research programme vision and ambition should be articulated in one to two sentences.
 The vision should be an ambitious target of what the team aim to achieve during the grant.
 Applicants must also detail the individual research challenges underpinning the vision and the current state of the art.
 Please state how your research programme is an ambitious, transformative approach to addressing a global research challenge.